utdata/icj-class/js/js-class-05.md

 <input type="button" value="Make name" onclick="makeBetterName()">
 ```

-What we've done here is used the [onclick](https://www.w3schools.com/jsref/event_onclick.asp) Event to add interactivity to our button.
-Until now it was just an element on the page that didn't do anything, but when we click on the button it fires the `makeBetterName` function, which uses our "name machine" to insert our text inside the `<h3>` we've specified through its id.
+What we've done here is used the [onclick Event](https://www.w3schools.com/jsref/event_onclick.asp) to add interactivity to our button.
+Until now it was just an element on the page that didn't do anything, but now when we click on the button it fires the `makeBetterName` function, which uses our "name machine" to insert our text inside the `<h3>` we've specified through its id.

 - Save your file and refresh the page.
 - Click the "Make name" button and it should update the `<h3>` tag.
 - Put your own names into the text boxes and hit the button and it should change the headline.
+- Make sure it still works with a middle initial.
 - Now that the form is working, you can remove the default values for King Aragorn in the names.

 ---